-According to the neo-mechanistic approach to scientific explanation, a mechanism consists of the entities, their activities (what they do), and their organisation that are responsible for a certain phenomenon (Illari & Williamson 2012).
+According to the neo-mechanistic approach to scientific explanation, a mechanism consists of the entities, their activities (i.e. what they do), and their organisation that are responsible for a certain phenomenon (Illari & Williamson 2012).
 Given a phenomenon to be explained, explanation proceeds by decomposing the system into the components, their organisation, and their causal roles that explain how the phenomenon comes about or is maintained across time.
 Mechanisms are thereby individuated by the phenomena they explain, and comprise only those components and causal roles that are relevant to the explanation of the phenomenon at hand.
-Some mechanisms may also have teleofunctions: there may be some function(s) they are supposed to perform due to design or selection processes.
+Some mechanisms may also have teleofunctions: there may be some function they are supposed to perform due to design or selection processes.
 They are teleomechanisms.
 Artefacts, and biological mechanisms such as hearts, are good examples of teleomechanisms.

 The teleomechanistic view of physical computation applies the central aspects of mechanistic philosophy to try and shed light on the nature of computational systems in the world (rather than in mathematical theory).
-According to the view, computational systems are mechanisms with the teleofunction to compute, where computing is understood as the manipulation of vehicles according to rules sensitive only to some dimensions of variation of the physical vehicles, that is, their degrees of freedom.
-A rule, in its turn, is a mapping from input-types (and possibly types of internal states) to (types of internal states and) output-types-where the types are individuated in terms of the structural and/or functional organisation of the mechanism.
+According to the view, computational systems are mechanisms with the teleofunction to compute, where computing is understood as the manipulation of vehicles according to rules sensitive only to some dimensions of variation of the physical vehicles, i.e. their degrees of freedom.
+A rule, in its turn, is a mapping from input-types (and possibly types of internal states) to (types of internal states and) output-types - where the types are individuated in terms of the structural and/or functional organisation of the mechanism.

 The appeal to teleology plays (at least) a triple role in the account.
-First, it reveals a privileged phenomenon, namely a teleological function, that guides the individuation and decomposition of the mechanism into its components and their activities.
-Second, it helps avoid pancomputationalism of any sort, since plausibly relatively few systems possess teleofunctions of any kind-clear cases being biological traits and artefacts-and even fewer possess the teleofunction to perform computations-plausibly only designed computers and, if computational theories of cognition are correct, cognitive systems.
-Third, it makes space for miscomputation, since computational systems can compute functions other than the ones it is their teleofunction to compute, therefore miscomputing.
-For instance, a system may have the teleofunction to compute a certain function f from inputs to outputs-given selection history or design-but due to a defect or overload, may in some circumstances compute function g instead.
-Given that the system, in such instances, fails to compute the function it is its teleofunction to compute, it miscomputes.
+First, it reveals a privileged phenomenon, i.e. a teleological function, that guides the individuation and decomposition of the mechanism into its components and their activities.
+Second, it helps avoid pancomputationalism of any sort, since plausibly relatively few systems possess teleofunctions of any kind - clear cases being biological traits and artefacts - and even fewer the teleofunction to perform computations - plausibly only designed computers and, if computational theories of cognition are correct, cognitive systems can compute functions other than the ones it is their teleofunction to compute, therefore miscomputing.
+For instance, a system may have the teleofunction to compute a certain function f from inputs to outputs - given selection history or design- but due to a defect or overload, may in some circumstances compute function it is its teleofunction to compute, it miscomputes.